- Difficulty level: intermediate

 - Option

-creates groups (subsets) of input targets - Groups are persistent and can be passed from step to step
+group_bycreates groups (subsets) of input targets - Groups are persistent and can be passed from step to step

 - Option

 By default all input targets are processed all at once by the step.
-If you need to process input files one by one or in pair, you can define substeps that basically applies the step to subgroups of input targets, represented by variable _input
+If you need to process input files one by one or in pair, you can define substeps that basically applies the step to subgroups of input targets, represented by variable _input.

-In the trivial case when all input targets are processed together, _input
+In the trivial case when all input targets are processed together, _input is the same as step_input.

 SoS allows you to group input in a number of ways:

-option | group by |
+| option | group by |

 all |